CRKatri/trustcache/README.txt

              If the -c is given, only the hashes will be printed.
 If -h is given, only the header will be printed.
 If entrynum is specified, only that entry will be printed.

+     remove [-k] file hash ...
+             Remove each specified hash from file.
+If -k is specified, the uuid will not be regenerated.
+The number of removed entries will be printed.

 EXIT STATUS
      The tc utility exits 0 on success, and >0 if an error occurs.